Time-of-use energy tariffs in the UK: are they worth it in 2026?

 - Are you on prepayment?
 Some TOU tariffs have different availability (we’ll check options for your situation).

 Not sure what you’re on?
-Submit the comparison form and we’ll help identify the best next steps for your home energy setup.
+Start a comparison and we’ll help identify the best next steps for your home energy setup.
+You can also read our guide to the energy price cap to understand the rates a TOU deal needs to beat.

 Time-of-use tariffs UK: FAQs